xvzc/SpoofDPI/_docs/README_ko.md

         bypass DPI only on packets matching this regex pattern; can be given multiple times -port int
         port (default 8080)
-  -system-proxy
+  -quiet
+        do not write anything to standart output -system-proxy
         enable system-wide proxy (default true) -timeout int